awsdocs/aws-doc-sdk-examples/CONTRIBUTING.md

 ## Submit an issue

+If you'd like to contribute, but don't have a project in mind, look at the [open issues](https://github.com/awsdocs/aws-doc-sdk-examples/issues) in this repository for some ideas.
+Any issues with the [help wanted](https://github.com/awsdocs/aws-doc-sdk-examples/labels/help%20wanted) or [enhancement](https://github.com/awsdocs/aws-doc-sdk-examples/labels/enhancement) labels are a great place to start.

+In addition to written content, we really appreciate new examples for our documentation, such as examples for different platforms or environments, and examples in additional programming languages.

-We look forward to receiving your issues for:
+Additionally, we look forward to receiving your issues for:

 * New content you'd like to contribute (such as new code examples or tutorials) - for more information, see [Types of examples](https://github.com/awsdocs/aws-doc-sdk-examples/edit/main/CONTRIBUTING.md#types-of-examples) below.
 * Inaccuracies in the content